- Learning about cancer surgery

 Pain: Almost everyone has some level of pain after surgery.
 Some pain is normal, but it should not be allowed to slow down your recovery.
 There are many ways to deal with surgical pain.
 Medicines for pain range from aspirin and acetaminophen (Tylenol®) to stronger drugs, like codeine and morphine.

-You can get more information in our booklet called Pain Control: A Guide for Those With Cancer and Their Loved Ones.
+You can get more information in our booklet called Guide to Controlling Cancer Pain.

 Infection: Infection at the site of the wound is another possible problem.
 Doctors take great care to reduce this risk by cleaning the area and keeping the area around it sterile, but infections do happen.
 Antibiotics, either as a pill or given through a vein in your arm (IV), are able to treat most infections.